MicrosoftDocs/sdk-api/sdk-api-src/content/iads/nf-iads-iadscontainer-movehere.md

 ## -description

-The <b>IADsContainer::MoveHere</b>
-  method moves a specified object to the container that implements this interface.
-  The method can be used to rename an object.
+The <b>IADsContainer::MoveHere</b>method moves a specified object to the container that implements this interface.The method can be used to rename an object.

 ## -parameters